Randal Grichuk: 2014−15

-Grichuk began the 2014 season with the Memphis Redbirds of the Class AAA Pacific Coast League.
-The Cardinals promoted him to the majors for the first time on April 28, 2014, after he had slashed .310/.359/.529 with six walks and 17 strikeouts.
+The Cardinals promoted Grichuk to the majors for the first time on April 28, 2014, after he had slashed .310/.359/.529 with six walks and 17 strikeouts.
 He debuted as a defensive replacement in the outfield that day.
 Grichuk made his first major league start in center field the next day, collecting a single in five at-bats for his first major league hit.
 The Cardinals optioned him back to Memphis shortly thereafter.
 On May 21, he showed the authorities what he could do with a big game-winning home run versus the Colorado Springs Sky Sox, giving an anonymous fan an autograph after the game.
 Shortly afterwards, the Cardinals recalled him to the big leagues on May 30.
-He improved his AAA numbers, slashing .315/.363/.589 with ten home runs.
+He improved his Triple-A numbers, slashing .315/.363/.589 with ten home runs.
 Grichuk received the Cardinals' minor league system Player of the Month Award for May 2014.
 On June 7, he hit his first major league home run off Toronto Blue Jays' starter Mark Buehrle in a 5–0 victory.

 Grichuk produced a .944 on-base plus slugging percentage (OPS) in 44 spring training at bats in 2015 and made the major league club as a fifth outfielder.
 While lifting weights, he strained his lower back, halting his play on April 16 and prompting the Cardinals to place him on the 15-day DL.
 On May 16, the Cardinals activated him from the disabled list.
 After striking out five times on May 18, he followed up with two doubles and a triple the next night against the New York Mets, as the Cardinals prevailed 10–2.